Parveen Shakir: Parveen Shakir Urdu Literature Festival

-Due to Parveen Shakir's far-reaching impact in the poetry world, the Parveen Shakir Trust was established in 1994.
-The Trust now hosts the Parveen Shakir Urdu Literature Festival in Islamabad every year.
-During the festival, works from various poets, including Parveen Shakir, are displayed in an attempt to create awareness and interest in traditional Pakistani forms of writing and poetry.
+Due to Shakir's far-reaching impact in the poetry world, the Parveen Shakir Trust was established in 1994.
+The trust now hosts the Parveen Shakir Urdu Literature Festival in Islamabad every year.
+During the festival, works from various poets, including Shakir, are displayed in an attempt to create awareness and interest in traditional Pakistani forms of writing and poetry.
 The festival particularly targets youth in order to increase the amount of younger individuals dedicated to this type of study, although it welcomes those of all ages who attend.
 According to the organizers of the festival, the event serves as a way to honor past writers, continue the influence of their writing, and promote creativity among the general public.

 Awards and accolades

 Shakir's first book, Khushboo, was awarded the Adamjee Literary Award in 1976.
 Later, she was awarded the Pride of Performance, one of Pakistan's highest honours in 1990.

 Upon her death, the Parveen Shakir Trust was established by her close friend, Parveen Qadir Agha.
-The Parveen Shakir Trust organises a yearly function and gives out the "Aks-e-Khushbu" award.
+The trust organises a yearly function and gives out the "Aks-e-Khushbu" award.